REITs Investing - a cost-effective alternative to buying a property!

 Why invest in REITs

 Mark Twain once famously said, “Buy land, they’re not making it anymore”.
 While this may have been said in jest, it does convey an important thesis.
 It is a luxury to be able to own real estate in today’s increasingly overpopulated world.
 The supply is limited and the demand keeps rising.
-But it is just not possible for the common man to actually own a piece of land.
+But it is just not possible for the common man to actually own a

 “Buy land, they’re not making it anymore” - Mark Twain